 - 6 eggs

-- 1-2 tablespoons naturally fermented soy sauce or coconut aminos
+- 1-2 tbsp naturally fermented soy sauce (or coconut aminos)

 - Cut cauliflower into chunks and then pulse a few times in your food processor.
 You want the pieces to resemble little peas (or little grains of rice).

 - In a large pan on medium heat, add butter or olive oil, minced garlic, and diced onions; cook for about 3-4 minutes.
 Add in carrot, broccoli, and peas; cook for 5-7 minutes (placing a lid on the pan will help cook the veggies quicker if you have a little one that likes softer veggies versus al dente).
 You may want to add more butter or olive oil at this point.

 - Meanwhile in a bowl, scramble 6 eggs and season them with salt and pepper.
 Once the veggies are done cooking, make a little hole in the middle of them and pour your eggs.
 Scramble the eggs like you normally would.
 Next, add in the cauliflower and soy sauce; stir until well combined.
 Let cook for 2-3 minutes, stirring occasionally and remove from the stove.

 - Add more soy sauce/coconut aminos if desired, and season with salt and pepper.

 Loriel (pronounced Lor-E-elle) is on a journey to a more natural life and hopes to inspire those around her by writing about her stories on her blog, Naturally Loriel.
 She lives an abundant life with her husband Scott, toddler Andrew, a crazy little Lilly cat and a flock of 8 chickens.
 She’s a dreamer of self-sufficiency, a lover of all things sweet, and has a knack for storytelling.

 Hi!
 I have looked everywhere for your contact info but can’t seem to find it.
 May I contact you by email?